nevet/dienow-scraper/README.md

 For example, if you want to start from chapter 103, execute:

 `node parser.js 103`

 The comic will be downloaded to `project_folder/dienow/chapter_name/page.jpg`.

+# V1 (NOT Recommend)
+In this version, all urls that crawled using `CasperJS` will be `POST` to a node server immediately after it's been crawled, and the server will handle the download asynchronously.

+To run the app, navigate to your project folder, and install node dependencies first:

+`npm install`

+Next step is to start the node server:

+`node server.js`

+You should see `Server is Running!` if you ran correctly.
+The final step is to start the scraper:

+`casperjs casper-main-v1.js`

+The comic will be downloaded to `project_folder/dienow/chapter_name/page.jpg`.